jacobdbt2100/SQL-Data-Analytics/README.md

 # SQL for Data Analysts — 4-Week Roadmap

-A practical 4-week SQL learning plan focused on querying, cleaning, and analysing data.
-All examples use standard **PostgreSQL / MySQL-friendly** syntax that can easily adapt to most SQL dialects.

 ### Learning Objectives
 - Design and query relational tables confidently
 - Clean and join multiple datasets
 - Aggregate, rank, and filter data for insights
 - Write efficient SQL queries for analytical reporting

+>All examples use standard **PostgreSQL / MySQL-friendly** syntax that can easily adapt to most SQL dialects.
 ---

 ## Week 1 — SQL Basics & Table Foundations